MicrosoftDocs/defender-docs/articles/defender-for-cloud/alerts-containers.md

 ## K8s alerts simulation tool

 MDC Containers provides a tool to simulate the alerts generated for various attack scenarios.
-The simulation tool deploys two pods in your cluster: *attacker* and *victim*.
+The simulation tool deploys two pods in a target cluster: *attacker* and *victim*.
 During the simulation, the attacker "attacks" the victim using real-world techniques.

 > !Note
 > Although the simulation tool doesn't run any malicious components, it's recommended to run it on a dedicated cluster without production workloads.

-The simulation tool is executed on your local machine using a Python-based CLI that deploys Helm charts in the cluster running the simulation (the target cluster).
+The simulation tool is executed on your local machine using a Python-based CLI that deploys Helm charts in the target cluster.

 ### Install the simulation tool